 A few highlights of the learning agenda include:

-Engaging the wisdom of content and context experts
+Strategies for engaging the wisdom of content and context experts

-Embedding a systems lens and innovation orientation into your CI effort
+Why and how to Embed a systems lens and innovation orientation into your CI effort

-Nurturing leadership and governance and the role of the Backbone
+Collaborative Leadership, shared governance, and the role of the Backbone

-Building strategies for long-term sustainability and resilience
+Designing for long-term sustainability and resilience of your collaborative effort

 This workshop will be led by Tamarack's Director of Collective Impact, Sylvia Cheuy, and Co-CEO and Strategic Lead of Tamarack's Learning Centre, Liz Weaver.